Wisconsin OWI/DUI defense

 Am I eligible for an occupational license during a refusal revocation?

 Yes, but the waiting period runs independently of any OWI-based revocation.
 Under Wis.
-Stat. §343.10, a first-offense refusal carries a 30-day waiting period before an occupational license may issue; subsequent refusals extend the wait.
+Stat. §343.10 and §343.305(10)(b)2 as currently in force, a first-offense refusal carries a 30-day waiting period before an occupational license may issue; subsequent refusals extend the wait.
 IID installation and SR-22 insurance are required before the occupational license can be activated.
 If you are also facing an OWI revocation, the waiting periods run concurrently, not consecutively, so the longer of the two controls when you can drive again.
+NOTE: 2025 Wisconsin Act 210 (signed April 8, 2026) eliminates the 30-day refusal wait once it takes effect, replacing it with eligibility upon IID installation.
+The Act is not yet operative; effective date is ~12 months after WisDOT publishes its administrative-register notice.
+See our /iid-act-210/ spoke for the full breakdown.

 Your defense team